Sit and listen closely.

 "I don't know mom.
 It seemed like a perfect thing to get mad over at the time.
 She could have cleaned it up."

 I have realized that the sock, then and now, is just a piece of material.
 How trivial and stupid of a thing to lose my calm over.
 Here we are, years removed from the moment my socks changed from all black to black with a whitish-red bleach spot, and I am reminded of all the special times I spent with her.
 I think of her, while sitting on this seat at a Barnes and Noble in Santa Monica.
 It is still very much a functioning sock, only now it has a memory attached to it as well.

 I look around on the table, which has cities and places listed all over it.
 All of the tables have cities and names.
 My left hand corner of the table says "Monterey, Cannery Row."
 Some of my fondest memories of Rainy City Girl are of Monterey, California.
-We flew there one time from rainy city, and got a rental car.
+We flew there one time from Seattle, and got a rental car.
 That was the first time she slept in a hostel.
 We went to the aquarium, which absolutely blew me away.
-And we saw and loved Cannery Row.
+We saw and loved Cannery Row.
 These are the places and things that she remembers from her childhood.
 She remembered the beauty of her time here as a child, and was the reason we came to visit years ago.
 We drove to her elementary school.
 I am remembering all of these details, eating fish tacos, noticing the random city on this random table we were seated.

 What am I to make of all these things?
 I tell my mom about my dream this morning, then the song lyrics, about Monterey.
 She thinks that it cannot possibly be all coincidence.
 The way the day came together, I believe I'm supposed to figure something out.
 One way or the other.
 In all it's Universal randomness and chance-ness, what are the odds?

 I love and appreciate Rainy City Girl more than ever.